vibe-d/observable/README.md

 of the source.
 Additionally, observables can be composed, manipulated and augmented using a range-like API.

-Both, signals and observables support storing extra data to avoid the need for creating heap closures when listening for events.
+Both, signals and observables, support storing extra data to avoid the need for creating heap closures when listening for events.

 ![Build status](https://github.com/s-ludwig/observable/actions/workflows/ci.yml/badge.svg?branch=master)